Tencent/rapidjson/doc/tutorial.md

 Object is a collection of key-value pairs.
 Each key must be a string value.
 The way to manipulating object is to add/remove members:

 * `Value& AddMember(Value&, Value&, Allocator& allocator)`
-* `Value& AddMember(const Ch*, Allocator&, GenericValue& value, Allocator&)`
 * `Value& AddMember(const Ch*, Value&, Allocator&)`
 * `template <typename T> Value& AddMember(const Ch*, T value, Allocator&)`
 * `bool RemoveMember(const Ch*)`

-There are 4 overloaded version of `AddMember()`.
-They are 4 combinations for supplying the name string (copy- or const-), whether to supply a different allocator for name string, and whether use generic type for value.

 Here is an example.